Early Middle Ages: Christianization of the West

 The Roman Church, the only centralized institution to survive the fall of the Western Roman Empire intact, was the sole unifying cultural influence in the West, preserving Latin learning, maintaining the art of writing, and preserving a centralized administration through its network of bishops ordained in succession.
+In Europe, a formalized institution of marriage was established.
+The proscribed degree of consanguinity varied, but the custom made marriages annullable by application to the Pope.
 The Early Middle Ages are characterized by the urban control of bishops and the territorial control exercised by dukes and counts.
 The rise of urban communes marked the beginning of the High Middle Ages.

 The Christianization of Germanic tribes began in the 4th century with the Goths and continued throughout the Early Middle Ages, led in the 6th to 7th centuries by the Hiberno-Scottish mission and replaced in the 8th to 9th centuries by the Anglo-Saxon mission, with Anglo-Saxons like Alcuin playing an important role in the Carolingian Renaissance.
 Boniface, the Apostle of the Germans, propagated Christianity in the Frankish Empire during the 8th century.
 He helped shape Western Christianity, and many of the dioceses he proposed remain until today.
 After his martyrdom, he was quickly hailed as a saint.
 By 1000, even Iceland had become Christian, leaving only more remote parts of Europe (Scandinavia, the Baltic, and Finnic lands) to be Christianized during the High Middle Ages.